Georgia Vital Record

 Option 2: Local County Vital Records Office

-Every county in Georgia has a local vital records office that can issue certified copies of birth certificates for births anywhere in the state.
+Every county in Georgia has a local vital records office that can issue certified copies of death certificates for a death event recorded in Georgia.
 This is often the fastest way if you live outside the Atlanta metro area.

 Accepted vs. Not Accepted Documents